Gonsix/wolfGPT/README.md

 NOTE:

-You need to get an OPENAI_API_KEY and export it.
+You need to get an OPENAI_API_KEY and export it if you would like to run the app locally.